 What is a Merchant Cash Advance?

-A merchant cash advance is a business financing product where a small business receives an advance of funds that it repays plus interest with a percentage of future credit card sales.
-Merchant cash advances are sometimes called a “Business Cash Advance,” “Credit Card Factoring,” or “Credit Card Processing Loan.”
+A merchant cash advance is a business sales-based financing product where a small business receives an advance of funds that it repays, plus interest, with a percentage of its future credit card sales.
+Merchant cash advances are sometimes referred to as “Credit Card Factoring” or “Credit Card Processing Loan.”
 The term is also often abbreviated as MCA.

-MCAs often carry some of the lowest credit approval requirements of any business financing option.
+MCAs often carry some of the lowest credit approval requirements of any small business financing option.
 Merchant cash advance companies typically work with borrowers with bad credit and younger businesses.
+MCAs enable businesses to secure funding without requiring collateral.

 The main caveat of approval for an MCA is having the card sales to support repayment.
 A merchant cash advance offers the following: